bernardo1024/Sanwaf-UI/README.md

 						Example: using a{+\\s,}, abcdefghijklm nopqrstuvwxyz+

 	String (s)				Any string
-						All regex's in the autoRunPatterns are executed against the string
+						All server side regex's in the autoRunPatterns are executed against the string
 						Format: s
 						Example: "Hello this string does not contain a XSS payload"